klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 language was developed with a completely different purpose in mind and did a good job at that for a very long time.
-There have been several efforts to develop just-in-time compilers (and an ahead-of-time compiler to C) for Python, but as of today there is still no just-in-time compiler that does well on most Python code, and several companies that invested in the development of one have given up, though all just-in-time compilers will probably come with examples where they offer a 100x or 1000x speed increase over naively written pure Python code for small specific fragments.
+There have been several efforts to develop just-in-time compilers (and an ahead-of-time compiler to C) for Python.
+But as of today there is still no just-in-time compiler that does well on most Python code, and several companies that invested in the development of one have given up, though all just-in-time compilers will probably come with examples where they offer a 100x or 1000x speed increase over naively written pure Python code for small specific fragments.